hemantksingh/messup-learn/People/Influence.md

 ### Gather information

+The key thing to consider before going into a discussion is whether you are going in to win an argument or to learn something that you may not be aware of or have factored in to your position.
+Going in with a willingness to learn will reassure people that their views are taken seriously and not brushed aside.

 * Ask probing, diagnostics questions. e.g. *In what way, are there any patterns, when did this start happening?*
 * Ask single open ended questions. e.g. *What, how, to what extent?*
 * Perform a **fact finding** exercise to understand if any fears or concerns that they may have are perception or opinion based or backed by data.

 ### Listen, clarify and test assumptions

 * To get to know the other person try and **summarise their position** by clarifying their objective.
+[Steel man your opponent's argument](https://constantrenewal.com/steel-man) and assess what is it that you can learn from what they are saying?
+It is a mechanism of getting feedback on your position.
+If there is merit in the opposing argument or you can’t respond to the strongest argument from the other side, there’s a good chance you’re wrong.
+That's okay as long as you're willing to adjust your position.
 * **Get a yes** *"Let me see if I can summarise your position.. what you would like to be able to achieve is...
 Is that right?"* After a few sessions of back and forth communication, you should get a clear understanding of their viewpoint.

 ## Align your goals